NeuroDong/Ai-Review/README.md

 See [here](Prompts/).
 We welcome everyone to provide feedback and help optimize these prompts to better serve the community.

 # Updates & News
+- **[25/12/2025]** Added a prompt comparison mode (Side by Side) to the online demo to help users choose prompts that match mainstream taste; see: https://ai-review.neurodong.top/side_by_side.html.
 - **[08/12/2025]** Deployed the online demo to Cloudflare; the previous GitHub Pages version (available on branches) is no longer used.
 - **[16/11/2025]** Added the function to accurately extract PDF content using VLM.
 - **[21/10/2025]** Added Few-Shot Prompting to the web UI, see [here](https://neurodong.github.io/Ai-Review/).